changxiaying/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 kdjadjksadjaskd
-Createing a new branch is quick。
+Createing a new branch is AMD simple.
-我是新的分支